Batwheels: Music

 The series' score was composed by Alex Geringas, while the theme song was performed and produced by Andy Sturmer, who previously composed the themes for the series The Batman and Batman: The Brave and the Bold.
 Sturmer also co-wrote the theme alongside Stern.

+Marketing

+Merchandise

+On July 23, 2023, Warner Bros.
+Discovery Global Consumer Products and Mattel announced an extension of its global licensing partnership for over 50 of its brands under various categories such as preschool, plush, dolls, vehicles, novelty toy and board games which included Batwheels.

 Awards and nominations

 The show was nominated for Best Animated Television/Broadcast Production for Preschool Children for the episode "To the Batmobile!" at the 51st Annie Awards.